About Bellows Falls — In Depth

 Criminal Records

 The criminal records ecosystem in Windham County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by the Windham County Sheriff's Office, local police departments, and the Vermont Judiciary.
 Residents can conduct background checks through the Vermont Crime Information Center, which provides access to criminal history records.
-The Vermont Bureau of Investigation also plays a role in maintaining and disseminating criminal records for residents of Windham County.
+The Vermont State Police also helps with maintaining and disseminating criminal records for residents of Windham County.

 Economy & Demographics

-Bellows Falls' economy has evolved from its historical roots in manufacturing to encompass a diverse range of industries and employers.
+Bellows Falls' economy has evolved from its historical roots in manufacturing to cover a diverse range of industries and employers.
 While the city's industrial heritage is still visible in the form of the iconic Bellows Falls Canal and various repurposed mill buildings, the local economy has shifted to focus more on tourism, retail, and service-based businesses.

 Major employers in the area include the Windham Solid Waste Management District, Kurn Hattin Homes for Children, and a variety of small, locally-owned shops and restaurants that contribute to the vibrant character of this Windham County community.